obfuscated-D/EnderXY/README.md

 # What to expect
 This is a pretty fun build, and in the end you do have a working, capable printer.
 However, keep in mind that this is made entirely from a *very cheap printer*.
 With no upgrades to the motors,extruder, or a linear rail conversion, it's not going to be a rapid, production level machine like a Bambu or a Voron.
+This is more so a project for the love of the build.

 ## Specs
 Build volume (X,Y,Z):